shilongjaycui/physical-health-habits/README.md

   - Have 30g of protein supplements.
 - Nursing:
   - Sing.
-  - Wearing a hair bonnet while showering.
+  - Wear a hair bonnet while showering.
   - Whiten teeth at night.
   - Use [CeraVe](https://www.cerave.com/skincare/cleansers/facial-cleansers) facial cleanser at night.